ntsh/DirectoryBrowser/Sources/DirectoryBrowser/README.md

 # DirectoryBrowser

 `DirectoryBrowser` is a SwiftUI view that presents a list of directories and allows users to navigate and manage the files inside them.
+It can also display and edit the app's `UserDefaults` values.

 ## Presenting the View